-Letter accuses US security agency of turning ‘blind eye’ to Gaza suffering
+US Homeland Security staff accuse leadership of turning ‘blind eye’ to Gaza

-Members of the Department of Homeland Security blast agency leadership for ‘minimising the ongoing atrocities’ in Gaza.
+An open letter from Homeland Security employees blasts agency heads for ‘minimising the ongoing atrocities’ in Gaza.

 Washington, DC – More than a hundred staff members from the United States Department of Homeland Security (DHS) have signed an open letter to Secretary Alejandro Mayorkas denouncing the department’s handling of the war in Gaza.